-auspices of the Coloma Athletic club in present arrangements are carried out.
-The club has outbid all its competitors by offering a guarantee of \$15,000, with the privilege of 76 per cent of the gate receipts.
-A check for \$1,000 has been deposited with Eddle Graney, the referes, to bind the guarantee.
-The en-tire \$15,000 must be in his hands by to-morrow night or the \$1,000 will be for-Columbus, O., Jan.
-12 .- Ex-Gov. Bushnell has rallied slightly, but is unable to speak or move.
-He is able to recognize his family, ster, in the event of war so as to minimize the disturbance of trade, avoid inter-Washington, Jan.
-12 .- Shortly after nal disorders in China, guard foreign residents in the interior and avoid unthe cabinet meeting today Secy.
-Root issued the following statement regard. necessary complications of China's finances, and for the purpose of limit-ing so far as possible the theater of ing the isthmian policy of he administroops on the isthmus is likely to arise convince Gen. Reyes and the Bogota authorities of the friendly intentions of this government toward Colombia, and of their readiness to use their good offices in the settlement of any question in dispute between Colombia and to declare war against us; and even if this rulnous step should be taken by Colombia this government would be in no haste to respond to her challenge.
+Columbus, O., Jan.
+12 .- Ex-Gov. Bushnell has railled slightly, but is unable to speak or move.
+He is able to recl ognize his family, Washington, Jan.
+12 .- Shortly after the cabinet meeting today Secy, Root issued the following statement regarding the isthmian pollcy of he adminis-"The publication in various quarters of news indicating that the government is preparing to send troops to the 1sthmus to carry on military operations against Colombia has been the source of considerable annoyance to the executive and to the war department.
+No state of war exists between the two countries; no inauguration of hostilities is contemplated by this government; no preparation for war is being made.
+It is not believed by the president, nor by the secretary of state, that any occasion for the employment of troops on the isthmus is likely to arise They have used their utmost efforts to convince Gen. Reyes and the Bogota authorities of the friendly intentions of this government toward Colombia, and of their readiness to use their good offices in the settlement of any ques-tion in dispute between Colombia and Panama "I is difficult for them to believe that the authorities in Bogota can be so blinded by passion and prejudice at to declare war against us; and even it this rulnous step should be takel by Colombia this government would be in no haste to respond to her challenge.
 The president makes all possible allowance for the natural excitement in Bogota over a state of things for which the Colombian government is alone responsible, and of which it was fully forewarned.
 But they must sooner or later recognize the irresistible force of accomplished facts and the sooner this is done the better for all parties.
-We have done them no wrong;
+We have done them no wrong; e would like to be of service to them if they are wise, they will not put it out of our power to help them by any act of rashness and violence.
+Philippine Currency Discussion.